Solidity Developer Guide

 Deploying the Solidity contract

-In the scirpts folder is the deployment script deploy.js:
+In the scripts folder is the deployment script deploy-solidity.js:

 To deploy the compiled solidity smart contract, run:

-To view your deployed contract on Fluent, navigate to the Fluent Devnet Explorer.
+To view your deployed contract on Fluent, navigate to the Fluent Devnet Explorerarrow-up-right.
 From there, you can input your token address to explore your deployed contract.

 Last updated